AdguardTeam/KnowledgeBase/docs/general/ad-filtering/create-own-filters.md

 :::note

 - ✅ — fully supported
-- ⚠️ — supported but may be unreliable or some limitations may occur, check a modifier description for more details
+- ⚠️ — supported, but reliability may vary or limitations may occur; check the modifier description for more details
-- 🧩 — may be already implemented in nightly or beta but not supported in release versions yet
+- 🧩 — may already be implemented in nightly or beta versions but is not yet supported in release versions
-- ❌ — no support
+- ❌ — not supported
-- 👎 — deprecated, still supported but will be removed in the future
+- 👎 — deprecated; still supported but will be removed in the future
 - 🚫 — removed and no longer supported
-- ? — FIXME: need to check
+- ? — FIXME: needs to be checked

 :::